attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php_env/README.md

 **Please Note**: It is beyond the scope of this guide to provide step-by-step instructions for setting up your webserver environment.
 It is the assumption of these guides that you or someone at your organization has the experience and skills to install, configure, and maintain server software and modules.

-Example of Installing XAMPP on Windows XP
+Installing XAMPP on Windows
 ---

-- Download and install XAMPP which includes the Apache, PHP and cURL software packages.
+- Download and install XAMPP, which includes the Apache, PHP and cURL software packages.

 <http://sourceforge.net/projects/xampp/files/XAMPP%20Windows/>

-- Once installed, you will need to uncomment the following line in xampp/php/php.ini:
+- Once installed, you must uncomment the following line in xampp/php/php.ini:

     extension=php_curl.dll

-You may now proceed to the "Configuring Apache to Access the SDK" section of [PHP Server Guide](#!/guide/server_php).
+You may now proceed to the "Configuring Apache to Access the SDK" section of the [PHP Server Guide](#!/guide/server_php).

-Example of Installing Apache, PHP and cURL on Ubuntu
+Installing Apache, PHP, and cURL on Ubuntu
 ---

 Use this command to install Apache and PHP:

     $ sudo apt-get install apache2 mysql-server php5 libapache2-mod-php5 php5-xsl php5-gd php-pear libapache2-mod-auth-mysql php5-mysql

-Use this command to install cURL for PHP
+Use this command to install cURL for PHP:

     $ sudo apt-get install php5-curl

 You may now proceed to the "Configuring Apache to Access the SDK" section of the [PHP Server Guide](#!/guide/server_php).

-Example of Installing MAMP on OS X
+Installing MAMP on OS X
 ---

 If Apache and PHP are not already installed, installing MAMP provides both: